ayushi8855/recoverofrontend/README.md

 ### chakra ui

 imp point--
-when admin add menber and if member wants to login then the password will be its username-- use username as password
+when admin add menber and if member wants to login then the password will be its username--. use username as password